-Section 1.1 You are enrolled in BlueCare Plus Select, which is a specialized Medicare Advantage Plan (Special Needs Plan)
+Section 1.1 You're enrolled in BlueCare Plus Select, which is a Medicare Special Needs Plan

-You are covered by both Medicare and TennCare (Medicaid):
+You're covered by both Medicare and TennCare (Medicaid):

-- Medicare is the Federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with end-stage renal disease (kidney failure). - TennCare (Medicaid) is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
+- Medicare is the federal health insurance program for people 65 years of age or older, some people under age 65 with certain disabilities, and people with end-stage renal disease (kidney failure). - TennCare (Medicaid) is a joint federal and state government program that helps with medical costs for certain people with limited incomes and resources.
 TennCare (Medicaid) coverage varies depending on the state and the type of TennCare (Medicaid) you have.
 Some people with TennCare (Medicaid) get help paying for their Medicare premiums and other costs.
-Other people also get coverage for additional services and drugs that are not covered by Medicare.
+Other people also get coverage for additional services and drugs that aren't covered by Medicare.

-You have chosen to get your Medicare health care and your prescription drug coverage through our plan, BlueCare Plus Select.
-We are required to cover all Part A and Part B services.
-However, cost sharing and provider access in this plan differ from Original Medicare.
+You've chosen to get your Medicare health care and your drug coverage through our plan, BlueCare Plus Select.
+Our plan covers all Part A and Part B services.
+However, cost sharing and provider access in our plan differ from Original Medicare.

-BlueCare Plus Select is a specialized Medicare Advantage Plan (a Medicare Special Needs Plan), which means its benefits are designed for people with special health care needs.
-BlueCare Plus Select is designed for people who have Medicare and who are also entitled to assistance from TennCare (Medicaid).
+BlueCare Plus Select is a specialized Medicare Advantage Plan (a Medicare Special Needs Plan), which means benefits are designed for people with special health care needs.
+BlueCare Plus Select is designed for people who have Medicare and are entitled to help from TennCare (Medicaid).

-Because you get assistance from TennCare (Medicaid) with your Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
-TennCare (Medicaid) may also provide other benefits to you by covering health care services that are not usually covered under Medicare.
-You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
-BlueCare Plus Select will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.
+Because you get help from TennCare (Medicaid) with Medicare Part A and B cost sharing (deductibles, copayments, and coinsurance), you may pay nothing for your Medicare services.
+TennCare (Medicaid) may also provide other benefits by covering health care services that aren't usually covered under Medicare.
+You'll also get Extra Help from Medicare to pay for the costs of your Medicare drugs.
+BlueCare Plus Select will help you manage all these benefits, so you get the health services and payment help that you're entitled to.